Development of a planar cable-driven parallel robot for submillimeter and terahertz beam mapping measurements: Beam Map Predictions

 where $i$ is the imaginary unit, $\lambda$ is the wavelength, $E$ is the value of the complex electromagnetic field at source coordinates ($x'$, $y'$, $z'$) and field coordinates ($x$, $y$, $z$), $k = 2 \pi / \lambda$ is the wavenumber, and

 is the distance between a pair of source and field points.
-We calculate the integral for each field point by brute force, rather than using a Fourier transform-based method, in order to allow calculating the integral across a destination surface that is not parallel to the source plane and allow for surface curvature.
+We calculate the integral for each field point by brute force, rather than using a Fourier transform-based method, in order to allow calculating the integral across a destination surface that is not parallel to the source plane or plane of propagation.
 We approximate the value of this integral at each field point as a discrete sum of contributions from each source point in the illumination pattern of the previous optic.
 Our source and detectors are incoherent, so we present magnitude-only plots, although phase information is available from the calculation.

 We validate this approach by comparison to the angular spectrum method from the \texttt{POPPY}\cite{perrin_poppy_2016} physical optics package for a case where they should agree, plane-parallel geometry.
 See Fig.~\ref{fig:poppy_comparison}.